 Whatever Happened to Erin Esurance?

-The Esurance commercials have centered largely on the unique nature of online-only insurance, and originally featured Erin Esurance, a pink-haired spy-type who avoids the danger of invading robots by…selling them affordable car insurance, we think.
-Maybe her secret agent powers are limited to getting people affordable auto insurance online.
-It’s not entirely clear what exactly the secret agent character had to do with car insurance, but Esurance went for it.
-The Erin Esurance commercials ran until about 2010, when they were phased out without much fanfare.
+The Esurance commercials have centered largely on the unique nature of online-only insurance.
+Originally, the commericals featured Erin Esurance, a pink-haired spy-type who avoids the danger of invading robots by…selling them affordable car insurance, we think.
+Maybe her secret agent powers are simply to get people affordable auto insurance online?
+It’s not clear what the secret agent character had to do with car insurance, but Esurance went for it.
+The Erin Esurance commercials ran until about 2010.

-The reason for the demise of Erin Esurance is entirely speculative, but it may be tied to a poll conducted in 2009.
-People were asked to rank various corporate mascots on words like “Appeal”, “Annoying”, “Sexy”, “Funny”, or “Sincere”.
-When compared to the trio of animated Pep Boys, the Gordon’s Fisherman, and Microsoft’s Clippy, Erin polled very poorly.
-She had less overall appeal than any mascot except the Pep Boys, and was more annoying than every mascot except for Clippy.
+The reason for the demise of Erin Esurance is entirely speculative, but it connects with results from a survey from 2009.
+People were told to rank various corporate mascots on words like “Appeal”, “Annoying”, “Sexy”, “Funny”, or “Sincere.”
+Erin did poorly in comparison to the trio of animated Pep Boys, the Gordon’s Fisherman and Microsoft’s Clippy.
+She had less overall appeal than any mascot except the Pep Boys.
+Unfortunately, she was more annoying than every mascot except for Clippy.

-The one category in which Erin performed well was the “sexiness” category, which may not be surprising since she was up against three disembodied heads, a yellow-slickered fisherman, and an anthropomorphic paperclip with a penchant for penmanship.
+The one category in which Erin performed well was the “sexiness” category.
+Honestly, it’s hardly surprising.
+She is up against three disembodied heads, a yellow-slickered fisherman, and an anthropomorphic paperclip with a penchant for penmanship.
 Still, as corporate mascots go, Erin apparently earned top marks in that category.

 Erin Esurance is no longer on television, but there are still a few devotees around the Internet.
 In the wake of her cat-suited hijinks and conspicuous pink hair (probably a poor choice for a secret agent, but let’s not quibble), Erin has taken on a bit of an Internet life of her own, though we wouldn’t recommend googling it.
-Learn why.
+But, if you’re curious, learn why.